EOSIO/spec-repo/esl_enhanced_token.md

 };
 ```

-## Todo
+## Future Compatibility

-Reserve binary_extensions of actions and signals

-Require rejection of unknown actions (new cdt feature)

-Sync functions
+To maintain compatibility with future versions of this spec, implementations should not extend any actions,
+notifications, or notification data.
+Instead, they should define their own actions and notification data
+types.

+To prevent false positives of future or unknown actions, implementations should assert when sent unknown
+actions.
+An upcoming CDT release does this automatically.

 ## Backwards Compatibility